tadhgboyle/tab/README.md

 ![Stock Adjustment Page](https://i.imgur.com/L6cAMWo.png)

 ## Roadmap:

 *High to Low priority sort*
 - Fix everything in Issues/Bugs
 - Complete inventory features
     - Remaining:
         - "Set stock" in adjust page as well as add/subtract.
-        - Item sidebar stock alerts?
-(Not looking forward to this)
-- Change CSS to make readonly fields a tint of red to make it more clear they are not editable.
 - Create user "pay out" page, which will be used to mark how much a user has paid off of their owing amount.
     - Track what payment method was used, as well as the transaction # + more details (depending on how they pay)
 - Staff Discount: check if purchaser is staff role and give % off (per item basis)